jiffystacks/laravel-multi-auth/README.md

-# Laravel Multi User Auth
+# Laravel Multi-User Auth

 ## User Types

-In this application We have three types of users Admin, User and Driver
+In this application, We have three type of users Admin, User and Driver

 - Admin (type: admin, super-admin)
 - User (type: buyer, seller)